dahliazhou13/dahliazhou13.github.io/content/post/the-rays-of-sunshine/index.md

 Your embrace became my only safe harbour

-Your scent lit up all five of my
+Your presence lit up all five of my

 Not too sensitive senses